openmfp/portal-ui-lib/README.md

 }
 ```

-#### globalSearchConfigService
+#### The globalSearchConfigService option

-With the option `globalSearchConfigService` there is a possibility to provide implementation of the `GlobalSearchConfigService`
-to be able to use the [Luigi global search element](https://docs.luigi-project.io/docs/global-search)
-with provided configuration and events handlers.
+With this you have the possibility configure [Luigis global search element](https://docs.luigi-project.io/docs/global-search) with provided configuration and events handlers.
+Make sure to return a valid Luigi configuration object.

 ```ts
 export class GlobalSearchConfigServiceImpl implements GlobalSearchConfigService {